ankihg/tscript/README.md

 - In javscript variables have types (number, string, array, boolean)
 - And with **dynamic typing**, you don't have to say what they are
 - Javascript will take what it's given and figure it out
-- For example, this `subtract` function will take whatever its given and do what it can with it
+- For example this `subtract` function
 ```
 function subtract(a, b) {
     return a - b;